MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

 ## Automatically refresh data during slide shows

 PowerPoint allows you to continuously play back a presentation in slide show mode.
 This feature is especially useful when you want to present information in public displays without any human interaction.
+For information about setting up a continuously running slideshow, see [Create a self-running presentation](https://support.microsoft.com/office/create-a-self-running-presentation-57fc41ae-f36a-4fb5-94a3-52d5bc466037).

 If a presentation that is running continuously has slides that include the Power BI add-in, the data in the add-in might become outdated, since normally the add-in only gets the data from Power BI when the slide is loaded or when the user manually refreshes the data being presented.